 The Apprenticeship itself will earn £14,420 a year starting salary with an opportunity to progress to £17,510.

-Not only will you be gaining valuable experience with a leading energy company, you will work towards achieving a Level 3 Business Administration Apprenticeship Standard, equivalent to 2 "A" Levels.
-This in turn could lead to a full time.
+Not only will you be gaining valuable experience with a leading energy company, but you will also work towards achieving a Level 3 Business Administration Apprenticeship Standard, equivalent to 2 "A" Levels.
+This, in turn, could lead to a full time.

 You will be working with some of the best people in the business, so you'll be very well placed to progress with us once the apprenticeship comes to an end.

-For those who complete the Apprenticeship there will be an opportunity to take up a permanent, full time role within E.ON, with the additional opportunity to carry on studying for more qualifications whilst earning a very competitive salary.
+For those who complete the Apprenticeship, there will be an opportunity to take up a permanent, full-time role within E.ON, with the additional opportunity to study for more qualifications whilst earning a very competitive salary.